mediar-solutions/rds_backup/README.md

 # RDS Backup

+This gem backs up RDS databases to different cloud providers, granting an extra level of mind peacefulness.

 ## Installation

 `rds_backup` should be run as a command line tool, so it makes sense to install it globally